mylife-home/mylife-home-main/README.md

 - styles
   - add custom functions like text controls but which returns boolean to add a class or not

+## core

+- isolation: use web worker to have separate event loop + error management/bubbling per plugin.
+This will cause single plugin crash and restart instead of whole core.

 # TODO

 ## studio